So you’re a big fan of leasing.

 In a lease purchase, you have no choice but to buy the car - you’ve agreed to take ownership of the vehicle.
 So why not just take out a PCP and have the option to change your mind?

 Here are a few advantages of a lease purchase over a PCP:

 - Lower cost per month: Due to paying up for an initial deposit (also known as an initial rental), and then deferring the big payment to the end, the monthly cost to lease a car in a lease purchase deal is lower compared to a PCP deal.
 You can push the price down even more by trying your hand at car lease negotiation.

 - Nicer car: Thanks to lower monthly payments, you can easily afford a car of a higher spec than you could with a PCP.

-- Flexible: Most dealers let you choose the exact length of your finance agreement, although the average range is from 2-5 years.
+- Flexible: Most dealers let you choose the exact car lease length, although the average range is from 2-5 years.
 If you get around to the end of your term and for some reason, you can’t afford the final balloon payment, you could take out additional finance to pay it off.

 Is a regular contract hire lease better?

 We think that a personal contract hire deal is a better option for most people - there are many pros and cons of leasing a car but with a regular lease, you get a brand new car, so you don't need to worry about:

 - Lease car return charges (like excess mileage charges) in line with BVRLA guidelines.

 - Losing your lease car warranty if your manufacturer's coverage only lasts up to 3 or 4 years.